Sponsoring website: Emergency Boot CD

 Note: It's perfectly normal for the 'dlxlinux' emulation screen to go completely 'blank' (all black) after a short time... unless you keep typing data into it.
 (Pressing the 'SHIFT' key will cause it to reappear; as will many other keys, but SHIFT is very safe, since it doesn't enter anything on the command line.)

 Under dlx you only need to ENTER the word 'root' at the command line to login as the "root" user.
-Once you have logged in, ENTER the following commands to see the common linux exectuables included with 'DLX' :
+Once you have logged in, ENTER the following commands to see the common linux executables included with 'DLX' :

 BUTTONDESCRIPTION